ccns/study_group_2020_spring/week_1/note.md

 func foo() {

-	// unused, because of not accessable out of func
+	// unused, because of not accessible out of func
 	// var _foo int = 1
 }